-With your chosen field as guidance, go online to search for how computer science has impacted your field of entertainment.
+Go online to search for how computer science has impacted your field of entertainment.
 Try to focus on how CS or programming is used to create entertainment, instead of just places where computers are used in entertainment.
-Head to Code Studio for a list of useful sites to begin your search.

-As you move beyond the provided sites, consider using the following patterns to find information (use your topic in place of the blank):
+Consider using the following patterns to find information (use your topic in place of the blank):